Do you know that Google considers the speed of a website as one of the major ranking factors on search results?

 Infinite plan: $249 for unlimited websites.

-On all the plans you would get one year of support and updates.
+On each plans you get one year of support and updates.

 WP Rocket also offers a 14-days 100% no-risk money-back guarantee.

-So if you’re not satisfied with your website speed, simply contact WP Rocket to get a refund.
+So if you’re not satisfied with your website speed, simply contact WP Rocket within 14-days to get a refund.